bpetros95/lassa-metagenomics/README.md

 # lassa-metagenomics

-Scripts associated with the analysis of metagenomic sequencing data collected from the plasma of Nigerian cohorts with acute febrile illnesses.
+Scripts associated with the manuscript "Metagenomics identifies emerging and re-emerging viruses in Nigerian cohorts with acute febrile illnesses, including pathogens of global concern" by Oguzie*, Petros*, Oluniyi* et al.